 The new Health and Social Care Act 2012 sets out a number of duties and obligations on NHS Foundation Trusts.
 The new Act:

-- Gives new significant powers to governors, who appoints of replaces the Chairman and Non-Executive Directors, sets their remuneration and appraise their performance.
+- Gives new significant powers to governors, who appoint of replaces the Chairman and Non-Executive Directors, set their remuneration and appraise their performance.

 - Monitor, the Independent regulator is now the Economic Regulator, ensuring that there is fair competition.